MRXuanL/GPS-GuitarPlaySimulation/README.md

 ## Add a new song
 If you know how to use Guitar Pro software, you can get a tablature from Guitar Pro software in MusicXml format.
-Then, using MusicXmltoTarget: https://github.com/MRXuanL/MusicXmltoTarget, translate the MusicXml file to our target format.
+Then, using [MusicXmltoTarget](https://github.com/MRXuanL/MusicXmltoTarget), translate the MusicXml file to our target format.

 This will generate a new `out.txt` file.
 Please copy it to our project, replacing the original `out.txt` file.